 Portable and often foldable, a laptop stand is a cheap and easy gadget that allows you to create a more ergonomic environment wherever you work, raising your laptop screen to eye level and allowing you to set it at arm’s length.

 By raising the screen level to eye height, you’ll avoid hunching over so much and you’ll give your eyes a break too.
-Note that you’ll also then need a bluetooth keyboard and mouse, but we think they are well worth the investment as you find your posture we think you’ll notice an immediate difference in your posture and comfort levels.
+Note that you’ll also then need a bluetooth keyboard and mouse, but we think you’ll notice an immediate difference in your posture and comfort levels.

 Working from home means you’re free from headache-inducing fluorescent office lights, and you’ve got an opportunity to create the perfect working environment for you and your individual needs.